 The Aims of This Site

-- practical advice on choosing a scanner and a digital camera and accessories;
+- practical advice on choosing a scanner or digital camera and accessories;

 - simple tips to improve your success with a digital camera;